Coherent charge carrier dynamics in the presence of thermal lattice vibrations: MORE ON THE DEFORMATION POTENTIAL

-\section{More on the Deformation potential}
+\section{MORE ON THE DEFORMATION POTENTIAL}

-\subsection{General derivation: lattices with non-cubic (or non-square) symmetry}
+\subsection{General derivation: Lattices with noncubic (or nonsquare) symmetry}

-In section \ref{s:Deformation}, we regarded the lattice as having a cubic (or square in 2D) symmetry.
+In Sec. \ref{s:Deformation}, we regarded the lattice as having a cubic (or square in 2D) symmetry.
 However, this is not a serious restriction and can be generalized by starting with more general form of the expansion in Eq. \eqref{eq:DP2}:

-where $\mathbf{k}$ is an electron wavevector, $E_0(\mathbf{k})$ is band energy of undistorted (hence periodic) lattice, and $E_d^{ij}(\mathbf{k})$ are the expansion coefficients of the first order terms.
+where $\mathbf{k}$ is an electron wave vector, $E_0(\mathbf{k})$ is band energy of undistorted (hence periodic) lattice, and $E_d^{ij}(\mathbf{k})$ are the expansion coefficients of the first-order terms.
 Here, the first-order correction terms in the strain fields, $\sum_{i,j}E_d^{ij}(\mathbf{k})\epsilon_{ij}(\mathbf{r})$, can be considered as the deformation energy.
-The expansion coefficients $E_d^{ij}(\mathbf{k})$ have $\mathbf{k}$-dependence, but they can be treated as constants to a good approximation, particularly for non-polar semiconductors~\cite{BS2}, and then $E_d^{ij}$ are called deformation potential constants.
+The expansion coefficients $E_d^{ij}(\mathbf{k})$ have $\mathbf{k}$-dependence, but they can be treated as constants to a good approximation, particularly for nonpolar semiconductors~\cite{BS2}, and then $E_d^{ij}$ are called deformation potential constants.
 Thus, the deformation energy without the $\mathbf{k}$-dependence

 is defined as \textit{the deformation potential}.
-Eq. \eqref{eq:DPdefgen} is the generalization of Eq. \eqref{eq:DPdef} in the section \ref{s:Deformation}; it does not assume cubic (or square) symmetry.
+Equation \eqref{eq:DPdefgen} is the generalization of Eq. \eqref{eq:DPdef} in Sec. \ref{s:Deformation}; it does not assume cubic (or square) symmetry.
 We can reduce Eq. \eqref{eq:DPdefgen} back to Eq. \eqref{eq:DPdef} by considering a lattice with cubic (or square) symmetry where $E_d^{ij}=0$ for $i\neq j$ and $E_d^{ii}=E_d$:

 where $\sum_i\epsilon_{ii}(\mathbf{r})=\nabla\cdot\mathbf{u}(\mathbf{r})$ is dilation.